What is Biohazard Remediation?

 Sensitivity Training: Dealing with a flood or fire can be extremely traumatic, but it does not compare to the loss of loved one.
 During these traumatic situations, the family members often stay at home so it is imperative that the workers in their home are compassionate and considerate.

-Joe Taylor Restoration (JTR) is a biohazard remediation company that meets all of the above standards.
-Through our partnership with companies like Safewaste of Florida, LLC, JTR is in compliance with the previously mentioned agencies and is extremely efficient in reporting and testing.
+Joe Taylor Restoration is a biohazard remediation company that meets all of the above standards.
+We are in compliance with the previously mentioned agencies and are extremely efficient in reporting and testing.
 Not only are the licensed and insured technicians at Joe Taylor Restoration trained in how best to deal with biohazards, but they will also approach each instance with sensitivity, sympathy, and professionalism.
-If you would like more information, or if you are faced with a real world biohazard situation, please refer to our Biohazard webpage at https://jtrestoration.com/biohazard-remediation or call us at 888-814-1455.